wizzense/lab-automation/README.md

 - [x] automate create / clone repo
 - [x] use config files for username/email/repo/clone path
 - [x] automate git management
+- [ ] hypvervisor information config file
+  - [ ] name
+  - [ ] ip
+  - [ ] OS
+  - [ ] etc
 - [ ] automate 'launch' w/ controller script (that will run the install/downloads and everything else, etc)
 - [ ] Create a PS module to reduce compelxity of auto-setup and config
 - [ ] Mirror with powershell w/ python (eventually add support of proxmox)
 - [ ] Automate installation and configuration of hyper-v on Primary PC and Work PC
-  - need to make repo/configs aware of primary vs work PC
+  - [ ] need to make repo/configs aware of primary vs work PC
 - [ ] automate hyper-v clustering between primary pc and work pc
 - [ ] automate creation of control node VM.
 - [ ] automate download of common OS ISOs
 - [ ] automate provisioning baremetal hypervisor with hyper-v using tanium provision
+  - [ ] create content/ automate playbooks/ custom tags/ enhanced tags/ content sets/ deploy/ patch/ for control node and deploying hypervisor to baremetal
 - [ ] automate install and configure of WAC v2 (insider preview)
 - [ ] automate deployment and configuration of VMs to hyper-v
 - [ ] use config file to configure desired deployment (VMs, TS, etc.) and make it re-usable to add additional VMs later.